 Crash Data Tools and Resources

-According to early estimates of traffic fatalities for the first half of 2023 from the National Highway Traffic Safety Administration (NHTSA) in September, 2023, an estimated 19,515 people died in motor vehicle traffic crashes, a decrease of 3.3% as compared to the 20,190 fatalities in the first half of 2022.
-"After spiking during the pandemic, traffic deaths are continuing to slowly come down—but we still have a long way to go,” U.S. Transportation Secretary Pete Buttigieg said.
+According to early estimates of traffic fatalities for the first half of 2024 from the National Highway Traffic Safety Administration (NHTSA) in September, 2024, an estimated 18,720 people died in motor vehicle traffic crashes, a decrease of 3.2% as compared to the 19,330 fatalities in the first half of 2023.
+"Reversing the rise in roadway deaths has been a top priority for this Department, so we’re encouraged to see continued reductions in traffic fatalities—yet the overall proportions of this issue remain at crisis levels and there is much more work to do,” U.S. Transportation Secretary Pete Buttigieg said.

 The traffic safety data for people walking and biking is also concerning.
-The Governors Highway Safety Association (GHSA) February 2024 report, "Pedestrian Traffic Fatalities by State: January - June 2023 Preliminary Data" projects that drivers struck and killed at least 3,373 between January and June of 2023 an approximately 4% decrease from the same period the prior year.
-While this is a welcome change from the tragic increase over the years, this is still a substantial increase over pre-pandemic years - 422 more pedestrians died in 2023 than in the first half of 2019 (a 14 percent increase).
-For people biking, NHTSA reports that in 2021, there were 966 bicyclist fatalities, which accounted for 2.2% of all traffic fatalities for the year.
+The Governors Highway Safety Association (GHSA) June 2024 report, "Pedestrian Traffic Fatalities by State: 2023 Preliminary Data (January - December)" projects that drivers struck and killed at least 7,318 between January and December of 2023 an approximately 5.4% decrease from the same period the prior year, but 14.1% above 2019, the last pre-pandemic year.
+For people biking, NHTSA reports that in 2022, there was a 13-percent increase in pedalcyclists killed (1,105) from the 976 pedalcyclists killed in 2021

 Accessing crash data plays an important role in assessing the safety needs and concerns for people walking and biking in our communities.
 Explore the tools and links below for accessing National and California crash data, resources, tools, and statistics.